 As such, agritech can help in resolving hunger but also malnutrition.
 This is therefore not a solution we can afford to ignore when so many hundreds of people, many young children, suffer from malnutrition.

-But if there are so many benefits, what is holding back further pick-up of these practices by farmers?
+But if there are so many benefits of agricultural biotechnology, what is holding back further pick-up of these practices by farmers?

 Disadvantages of using biotechnology in agriculture

 The extensive use of agritech has also created some fear among agriculturalists that it could lead to a decrease in biodiversity.
-If farmers were to find a particular crop more profitable and easy to grow, farmers would likely switch to this and abandon other varieties.
-So the modified crop would dominate and other local varieties would be marginalised or even grow extinct.
-Biodiversity loss is a dangerous trend as it weakens the health of our ecosystems, puts food security at risk and minimises our ability respond to climate change⁵.
+If farmers were to find a particular crop more profitable and easy to grow, farmers would likely switch to this more profitable crop and abandon other varieties.

 From a human health point of view, scientists are concerned that genetically modified food may create new allergens.
 This is why the United States Food and Drug Administration regulations for genetically modified food also includes extensive allergenic tests.